 Seizures, epilepsy, and spasms

-Human CBD items often have ingredients that are unhealthy for dogs.
+Human hemp items often have ingredients that are unhealthy for dogs.
 Happily, there is a range of dog formulations that are designed to be easy to dose and safe to consume.
-The most common CBD pet products include: Tinctures , capsules and treats.
+The most common pet products include: tinctures, capsules and treats.
 Capsules and treats are convenient and simple to dose.
 Often dogs can spit out capsules or they require extra money spent on wrapping it in a pill pocket or a piece of cheese while tinctures can be messy and end up in your dog’s saliva and on the floor.
 Hard biscuit treats tend to crumble and may lose some of the product dose but are much more palatable.
 Caveat: hard biscuit treats are often too difficult to break up to dose for older dogs, small dogs, puppies and dogs with teeth or gum issues.
 Soft chews such as the Treat-its brand, combine the best of all worlds.
-They are pre-dosed with 2.5 mg of CBD per treat, are easy for all dogs to eat at every stage in their lives and are extremely palatable unlike some tinctures or capsules.
+They are pre-dosed with 2.5 mg of Full Spectrum Hemp per treat, are easy for all dogs to eat at every stage in their lives and are extremely palatable unlike some tinctures or capsules.
 Their medication should be associated with a pleasant treat as opposed to putting pills down the throat, etc.

 (“Low & Slow” method) Dosage Guidelines